What is Low-Stress Training?

 If you want more buds and better canopy penetration, you might not need to change your light.
-First, give Low Stress Training a try.
+First, give Low-Stress Training a try.
+And yes, we are going to talk about colas–hence the photo above.

 In other words, more yield and more light from exactly the same setup.
 No light upgrades or HPS necessary.

-Read on to learn more about how to do it, why it works and the mistakes to avoid.
+MaryJane Farmer gives you all you need to learn more about how to do it, why it works, and the mistakes to avoid.

 Unlike plant training methods that involve cutting and pruning, pure LST does not work by strategically damaging the plant.

-Instead, it involves bending, tying and (sometimes) weighting down upper branches so that they grow more horizontally, away from the center of the plant.
+Instead, it involves bending, tying, and (sometimes) weighting down upper branches so that they grow more horizontally, away from the center of the plant.
 Without training, a cannabis plant will otherwise grow in a sort of Christmas tree shape, with one main cola taller than all the others – meaning lower parts of the plant struggle to get light, especially in an indoor grow.
-(For outdoor grows, the movement of the sun during the day creates even light coverage.)
+(For outdoor grows, the movement of the sun during the day enables a more even light coverage.)

-The other big benefit is, that when you bend a main cola, it causes your plant to grow more colas.
+The other big benefit is, that when you bend the main cola, it causes your plant to grow more colas.
 The plant reacts as if it has lost its main branch and starts trying to replace it.
 The old main cola will still continue to grow and ultimately produce buds, but so too will these new growth sites.
+(No we are not talking about cola, as in Coke.
+Look at the anatomy picture.)

 More colas = more flower = higher yield 🙂